-The CA Healthy Kids Survey was administered to students in grades 9, 11 and to parents in grades 9-12 in 2019-2020.
-However information has only been received from the parent and staff survey and not the student survey as of this time.
+The CA Healthy Kids Survey was not administered during the 2020-2021 school year due to closures.
+In 2019-2020, it was given to students in grades 9, 11 and to parents in grades 9-12.
+The summary from the 2019-2020 student administration of key indicators in Grade 11 shows 62% agree/strongly agree in regards to school connectedness, 63% in regards to academic motivation, 8% chronically truant, 68% caring adult relationships, 75% high expectations, 34% meaningful participation, 55% facilities upkeep, and 37% parental involvement.
+61% perceive school as safe, 22% experienced harassment or bullying, 24% had mean rumors or lies spread, 3% been afraid to be beaten up, 3% been in physical fight an 3% seen weapon on campus.
+38% report current alcohol use in last 30 days, 20% marijuana use, 23% binge drinking in last 30 days.
+11% report being drunk or high at ever.
+4% report cigarette use in last 30 days, and 19% report e-cigarette use.
+38% have experienced chronic sadness/hopelessness and 17% considered suicide.
 Parents (n=117) results showed: In regards to parental involvement, 74% agree/strongly agree that the school encourages them to be an active partner, 86% say staff treat parents with respect, and 82% say staff are helpful to parents.
 95% of parents report attending a general school meeting.
 In regards to school to parent communication, 92% say the school keeps them informed about school activities and 73% say school responds to email/phone calls.
 In regards to student learning environment, 89% agree/strongly agree that the school promotes academic success and 81% say the learning environment is supportive and inviting.
 87% agree/strongly agree that the adults really care about students and 88% say school is safe.
 Staff (n=37) results showed: 98% strongly agree/agree the school is a supportive and inviting place for students to learn, 95% say we promote academic success, 98% say they emphasize helping students when they need it, and 98% say school is a safe place for students.
 The summary from the 2018-2019 student administration of key indicators in Grade 11 shows 69% agree/strongly agree in regards to school connectedness, 72% in regards to academic motivation, 2% chronically truant, 71% caring adult relationships, 80% high expectations, 32% meaningful participation, 43% facilities upkeep, and 54% parental involvement.
 82% perceive school as safe, 12% experienced harassment or bullying, 16% had mean rumors or lies spread, 4% been afraid to be beaten up, 2% been in physical fight an 0% seen weapon on campus.
 30% report current alcohol use in last 30 days, 18% marijuana use, 14% binge drinking in last 30 days.
 14% report being drunk or high at school 7 or more times ever and 14% at least once.
 6% report cigarette use in last 30 days, and 22% report e-cigarette use.
 41% have experience chronic sadness/hopelessness and 14% considered suicide.